INDEPENDENT PURCHASING COOPERATIVE

 F. Customers of Subway® Restaurants.
 IPC collects and uses Personal Information from Subway® Restaurant customers in order to provide services to such customers.
 Personal Information collected from Subway® Restaurant customers includes Subway® Card and PIN numbers, and credit card information (for purchases of goods and services), products and services offered and purchased, enquiries and feedback.

 G. Sensitive Personal Information.
-IPC does not intend to collect Sensitive Personal Information and will not otherwise share your Sensitive Personal Information with anyone unless you give your explicit consent.
+IPC does not intend to collect Sensitive Personal Information and will not otherwise share your Sensitive Personal Information with anyone unless you give your explicit consent to share your Sensitive Personal Information.
 The term “Sensitive Personal Information,” includes, but is not limited to, information revealing racial or ethnic origin, political opinions, religious or philosophical belief, trade union membership, sexual orientation, disabilities, health and veteran status.

 Storage, Disclosure, and Retention of Personal Information

-The IPC-hosted Websites utilize a variety of different security measures designed to protect Personal Information by users both inside and outside of IPC, including the use of encryption mechanisms, such as Secure Socket Layers or SSLs, password protection, and other security measures to help prevent unauthorized access to your Personal Information.
+The IPC-hosted Websites utilize a variety of different security measures designed to protect Personal Information by users both inside and outside of IPC, including the use of encryption mechanisms, such as Secure Socket Layers (SSL) and/or Transport Layer Security (TLS), password protection, and other security measures to help prevent unauthorized access to your Personal Information.

 IPC also takes commercially reasonable steps to ensure that Personal Information is relevant for the purposes for which it is to be used and is accurate for its intended use.